ZiggyCreatures/FusionCache/docs/StepByStep.md

 Settings these 3 options will automatically **dissolve any downtime** in our service: look at graph, **no more red** :tada:

-This is because any problem that may happen while calling the factory (in our case calling the database) to refresh an expired value in the cache will be handled transparently by giving us the expired value, temporarily.
+This is because any problem that may happen while calling the factory - in our case calling the database - to refresh an expired value in the cache will be handled transparently by giving us the expired value, temporarily.

-Also, during those 3 minutes of database downtime we will still have a cached value to use (even if expired, but better than nothing) so only 2 call per minute (since we set `FailSafeThrottleDuration` to `30` sec).
+Also, during those 3 minutes of database downtime we will still have a cached value to use (expired, but better than nothing) so only 2 call per minute, since we set `FailSafeThrottleDuration` to `30` sec.

 This will give us `1,000` products requested X `1` factory executed X `3` nodes = `3,000` req/min, for a total of `30,000`requests in `10` min.